Illumina/RepeatCatalogs/docs/usage.md

 # Analysis of STRs using STR catalogs

-The most straightforward and common way to use the STR catalog is to estimate the sizes of STRs using [Expansion Hunter](https://github.com/Illumina/ExpansionHunter).
+The most straightforward and common way to use the STR catalog is to estimate the sizes of STRs using [ExpansionHunter](https://github.com/Illumina/ExpansionHunter).
 Expansion Hunter is a tool to estimate STR sizes based on short reads data, and the json format of the catalog can be directly used by ExpansionHunter.

 ## Usage

-For detailed usage about Expansion Hunter, you can refer to the [Expansion Hunter documentation](https://github.com/Illumina/ExpansionHunter/tree/master/docs).
+For detailed usage about ExpansionHunter, you can refer to the [ExpansionHunter documentation](https://github.com/Illumina/ExpansionHunter/tree/master/docs).
 Briefly, you only need the BAM/CRAM file from the sample you need to analyze and the fasta file of the reference genome.
 Catalogs can be found in either [hg19](../hg19/) or [hg38](../hg38/) depending on the reference.

 After getting all the files ready, simply run